facebook/sapling/hgsubversion/help/subversion.rst

 to Subversion.

-Changesets that create tags cannot be pushed to Subversion, as support for creating Subversion tags has not been implemented, yet.
+Changesets that create tags cannot be pushed to Subversion, as support for creating Subversion tags has not yet been implemented.

 Standard layout does not work with repositories that use unconventional layouts.
-Thus, only a single directory clones can be made of such repositories.
+Thus, only single directory clones can be made of such repositories.

 When interacting with Subversion, hgsubversion relies on information about the previously converted changesets.
 This information will not be updated if pushing